arresteddevops/podcast/ideas.md

 * ~~[DevOps Mythbusters - what are the myths about DevOps?](https://github.com/arresteddevops/podcast/blob/master/scripts/episode-006-devops-mythbusters.md)~~
 * From The Corner Office - panel of CTO/CIO/CEO (etc) talking about if they've done DevOps, if not, why not, advice, thoughts, etc
 * Why Not DevOps? - maybe people who are resistent to it, think it's bad, and why is it bad?
-* How to change your company culture to a DevOps model?
-Bill Joy maybe?
-Please?
+* How to change your company culture to a DevOps model (scheduled for mid-March with Bill Joy)
 * ~~The Tester Show - QA folks.
 Maybe Lanette Creamer?
 Please?~~
 * Mental Health in Tech - guest will be Ed Finkler
 * DevOps Gone Wrong - Horror stories
-* Database and DevOps/CD - Redgate and maybe someone else?
+* ~~Database and DevOps/CD - Redgate and maybe someone else?
 * ~~[Configuration management roundtable](http://www.arresteddevops.com/9)~~
 * ~~Agile DevOps - how do the two mix?
 What are the overlaps, myths, confusions?
 Len Lagestee as a guest?~~
 * ~~[Continuous Integration](https://github.com/arresteddevops/podcast/blob/master/scripts/episode-005-CI-told-you-so.md)~~